abjur/brcities/README.md

 brcities
 ========

-The goal of brcities is to download indicators of Brazilian cities from the Brazilian National Institute of Geography and Statistics, aka IBGE.
-It also downloads city's demographic data from Fundação Seade in São Paulo.
+The goal of brcities is to download Brazilian cities' indicators from the Brazilian National Institute of Geography and Statistics, aka IBGE.
+For the time being, it also downloads cities demographics from Fundação Seade in São Paulo.
+We hope to add more data from states's level government sources.

+All functions and datasets available start with two letters indicating the source of the information.
+So if the federal government is the source, it starts with `br` followed by underscore and the remaining of the function name.
+Likewise, if the source is São Paulo, the function will start with `sp`.
+Once we add more sources from the states, all functions will start either with `br_` or `uf_` and the user will have to provide the name of the state.

 Installation
 ------------